 The Silver filigree work of Odisha and Andhra is made using thin silver wires to create animals and bird pieces.
 Key chains, trays and other decorative items are also made using this form of metal craft.

-Metal crafts are wide spread with artisans specializing in the art of their respective regions.
+Metal crafts of India are wide spread with artisans specializing in the art of their respective regions.
 Different types of metal crafts are popular in different parts of the country.

 Next time you look at a metal craft, even if it is a vessel or items that are used daily in mundane activities, note that it takes artistic skill to mold and shape a solid metal into a beautiful piece.